Title IX - Resources for Students and Parents

 • Apply district disciplinary procedures as appropriate

-• Partner with the district's TIX Office on all severe or persistent behaviors
+• Collaborate with the district's TIX Office to respond to severe or persistent behaviors.

 • Participate in professional learning opportunities.